-If you have a family history of cystic fibrosis, you can be tested to determine if you're at risk of having a child with the condition by checking if you're a ‘carrier’ of the faulty gene that causes it.
+If you have a family history of cystic fibrosis, you can be tested to work out if you're at risk of having a child with the condition by checking if you're a carrier of the faulty gene that causes it.

-It's estimated that 1 in every 2,500 babies born in the UK has cystic fibrosis.
+It's estimated that one in every 2,500 babies born in the UK has cystic fibrosis.

 Treatments for cystic fibrosis

 There's no cure for cystic fibrosis.